SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

         ```python linenums="1" hl_lines="23" title="visualize.py"
         --8<-- "s2_organisation_and_version_control/exercise_files/visualize_solution.py"
         ```

-11. (Optional) Feel free to create more files/visualizations (what about investigating/exploring the data distribution?)
+10. Make sure to update the `README.md` file with a short description on how your scripts should be run

-12. Make sure to update the `README.md` file with a short description on how your scripts should be run
+11. Finally, make sure to update the `requirements.txt` file with any packages that are necessary for running your code (see [this set of exercises](../s1_development_environment/package_manager.md) for help)

-13. Finally make sure to update the `requirements.txt` file with any packages that are necessary for running your code (see [this set of exercises](../s1_development_environment/package_manager.md) for help)
+12. (Optional) Feel free to create more files/visualizations (what about investigating/exploring the data distribution?)

-14. (Optional) Lets say that you are not satisfied with the template I have recommended that you use, which is completely fine.
+13. (Optional) Lets say that you are not satisfied with the template I have recommended that you use, which is completely fine.
 What should you then do?
 You should of course create your own template!
 This is actually not that hard to do.